-Double-Trigger Change in Control Treatment; No Liberal Change in Control Definition.
+• Double-Trigger Change in Control Treatment; No Liberal Change in Control Definition.
 The Amended Plan provides, with respect to awards that are assumed, replaced, or converted in connection with a change of control, for a "double trigger" structure as the standard provision.
 With respect to awards that are not assumed, replaced or converted in connection with a change of control, the Amended Plan provides that all options will immediately vest and remain outstanding, and all other awards subject to vesting will immediately vest and if such award is a performance-based award, any remaining performance goals shall be deemed to have been met at the target level of performance.
-The change in control definition in the Amended Plan is not "liberal" and, for example, would not occur merely upon stockholder approval of a transaction or upon a change in control provisions in the Amended Plan to be triggered.
+The change in control definition in the Amended Plan is not "liberal" and, for example, would not occur merely upon stockholder approval of a transaction or upon a change in the composition of the Board of Directors.
+A change in control must actually occur in order for the change in control provisions in the Amended Plan to be triggered.